LiquidZulu/liquidzulu.github.io/src/content/scripts/against-esoteric-entity.md

 ![img](/blog/against-esoteric-entity/raid.jpg)

 This is simply false.
-I joined the server, sent my response, watched Donnie Darko, and saw that I had been banned.
+I joined the server, sent my response, watched *Donnie Darko*, and saw that I had been banned.
 Discord&rsquo;s community guidelines<sup><a id="fnr.7" class="footref" href="#fn.7" role="doc-backlink">7</a></sup> defines a raid under their &ldquo;Respect Each Other&rdquo; policy as follows:

 > coordinating server joins for the purposes of harassing server members